MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-sms-channel.md

 ## Enable SMS channel in your Dynamics 365 organization

 You can enable the SMS channel from the Dynamics 365 admin center.
-For steps on enabling SMS in your organization as a part of provisioning Omnichannel for Customer Service, see [Provision Omnichannel for Customer Service](../implement/omnichannel-provision-license.md).
+For steps on enabling SMS in your organization as a part of provisioning Omnichannel for Customer Service, go to [Provision Omnichannel for Customer Service](../implement/omnichannel-provision-license.md).

 ## Sign up for Telesign account